khushipr/Cartoonify_Image/README.md

-# Cartoonify An Image using Open CV
+# Cartoonify An Image using OpenCV

+This is a python application that will transform an image into its cartoon using the OpenCV.